Promotion of Diversity

 (These programs are currently on hiatus because of COVID-19.)

 Employing and Supporting Persons with Disabilities

 Epson employs a large number of persons with disabilities.
 For this reason we accommodate special needs in a variety of ways.
 For example, we provide easy-access restrooms, parking spaces, and other facilities.
 We also provide services such as sign language interpretation for in-house training and interviews, and special shortened working hours for dialysis treatment.
-Two special subsidiaries in Japan, Epson Mizube Corp. and Epson Swan, Ltd., have made special provisions to accommodate employees with disabilities and allow them to make the most of their abilities, and they are now expanding job opportunities for disabled employees.
+Two special subsidiaries in Japan, Epson Mizube Corp., and Epson Swan Corp. have made special provisions to accommodate employees with disabilities and allow them to make the most of their talents, and they are now expanding job opportunities for disabled employees.

 Epson Mizube Corporation was founded in 1983 as a special subsidiary of Seiko Epson.
 It began with a workforce of 15 people, 11 of whom had disabilities, and has expanded steadily since then.

 Epson Mizube's wide range of services include assembly, inspection, cleaning, and packaging of various electronic and precision devices; paper recycling; printing, copying, and bookbinding; document digitization; dust suit cleaning; building cleaning; and sorting and dismantling used ink cartridges.
 The company employs 147 persons with disabilities at seven sites (as of the end of March 2021).